 - e.
 To accomplish this, the emphasis should be upon a connected continuous pattern of local, collector, and arterial streets rather than discontinuous curvilinear streets and cul-de-sacs.
 Deviation from this pattern of connected streets should only be permitted in cases of extreme topographical challenges including excessive slopes (35 percent-plus), hazard areas, steep drainageways, wetlands, etc. In such cases, deviations may be allowed but the connected continuous pattern must be reestablished once the topographic challenge is passed.
 Streets should be oriented with consideration of the sun, as site conditions allow, so that over 50 percent of the front building lines of homes are oriented within 30 degrees of an east west axis. - 2.
-All references in CDC 85.200 to the "adopted Transportation System Plan," "adopted TSP," or "TSP" shall refer to the City of West Linn's 2016 Transportation System Plan, as amended and updated. - 3.
 In situations where the level-of-service or volume-to-capacity performance standard for an affected City or State roadway is currently failing or projected to fail to meet the standard, and an improvement project is not programmed, the development shall avoid further degradation of the affected transportation facility.
-Mitigation must be provided to bring the facility performance standard to existing conditions at the time of occupancy. - 4.
+Mitigation must be provided to bring the facility performance standard to existing conditions at the time of occupancy. - 3.
 Tree Protection.
 Streets shall be laid out to avoid and protect significant trees and significant tree clusters, but not to the extent that it would compromise connectivity requirements per this subsection (A), or bring the achievable density below 70 percent of the maximum density for the developable net area.
-The developable net area is calculated by taking the total site acreage and deducting Type I and II lands; then up to 20 percent of the remaining land may be excluded as necessary for the purpose of protecting significant trees and tree clusters as provided in CDC 55.100(B)(2) or 55.105(B)(2), as applicable. - 5.
+The developable net area is calculated by taking the total site acreage and deducting Type I and II lands; then up to 20 percent of the remaining land may be excluded as necessary for the purpose of protecting significant trees and tree clusters as provided in CDC 55.100(B)(2) or 55.105(B)(2), as applicable. - 4.
 Street Connections.
 The developer shall make all local street connections identified in the Transportation System Plan, Table 17 and Figure 12, that are within the boundaries of the project.

-6. Street Improvements.
+5. Street Improvements.

 - a.
 Streets that are internal streets to the land division site are the responsibility of the developer.
-All streets bordering the development site are to be developed by the developer with, typically, half-street improvements or to the City of West Linn Public Works Design Standardsstandards prescribed by the City Engineer.
+All streets bordering the development site are to be developed by the developer with, typically, half-street improvements or to the City of West Linn Public Works Design Standards prescribed by the City Engineer.
 Additional travel lanes may be required to be consistent with adjacent road widths or to be consistent with the adopted Transportation System Plan (TSP) and any adopted updated plans, Tables 26 through 30 and Exhibits 6 through 9. - b.
 Waiver of required street improvements and in-lieu fee.
-An applicant may submit a written request for a waiver of abutting street improvements if the improvement would be prohibited by the TSP. prohibits the street improvement for which the waiver is requested.
+An applicant may submit a written request for a waiver of abutting street improvements if the improvement would be prohibited by the TSP\prohibits the street improvement for which the waiver is requested.
 Those areas with numerous (particularly contiguous) under developed or undeveloped tracts will be required to install street improvements.
 When an applicant requests a waiver of street improvements and thea requested waiver is granted, the applicant shall pay an in-lieu fee equal to the estimated cost, accepted by the City Engineer, of the otherwise required street improvements.
 As a basis for this determination, the City Engineer shall consider the cost of similar improvements in recent development projects and may require up to three estimates from the applicant.
 The amount of the fee shall be established prior to the Planning Commission's decision on the associated application.
 The in-lieu fee shall be used for in kind or related improvements.